Home

 Burma and Ceylon

-Ananda Guruge, Free at Last in Paradise: A Historical Novel of Sri Lanka, about Ceylon from the mid-nineteenth century to 1948 when it became independent Sri Lanka
+Ananda Guruge, Free at Last in Paradise: A Historical Novel of Sri Lanka, about Ceylon from the mid-nineteenth century to 1948 when it became independent Sri Lanka; self-published.

-George Orwell, Burmese Days, a satirical novel about British imperialism set in a fictional district of Burma before World War II; based on Orwell's own experiences in Burma, so technically not historical fiction
+George Orwell, Burmese Days, a satirical novel about British imperialism set in a fictional district of Burma before World War II; based on Orwell's own experiences in Burma, so not actually historical fiction.

-Shyam Selvadurai, Cinnamon Gardens, about a family in Ceylon during the 1920s
+Shyam Selvadurai, Cinnamon Gardens, about life among the upper classes in Ceylon during the 1920s.

-Leonard Woolf, The Village in the Jungle, about life in Colonial Ceylon
+Leonard Woolf, The Village in the Jungle (1913), about a native hunter and his daughters in colonial Ceylon.

 Back to Top